-6.1 (a) Normal Workweek - The normal workweek shall be defined as five (5) consecutive eight (8) hour days (5x8) or four (4) consecutive ten (10) hour days (4x10) within a standard week of Sunday through Saturday, exclusive of the unpaid meal period.
-The thirty (30) minute meal period shall be unpaid effective January 1, 2009.
+6.1 (a) Normal Workweek - The normal workweek shall be defined as five (5) consecutive eight (8) hour days (5x8) or four (4) consecutive ten (10) hour days (4x10) within a standard week of Sunday through Saturday, exclusive of a thirty (30) minute unpaid meal period.

 An employee may volunteer to schedule their workweek as non-consecutive days.
 The maximum number of Saturdays and or Sundays which an employee can be required to work at the straight-time rate of pay shall be limited to a ratio of 1 in 3.
 Saturdays and or Sundays worked in excess of this ratio will be paid at the overtime rate of pay.
 This ratio may be calculated over a several week period to account for the rotating of weekend duty.
 To calculate the ratio the number of Saturdays and Sundays worked over a period of time is divided by the total number of Saturday and Sundays that occurred during that same period of time.
 If an employee takes paid time off for a Saturday or Sunday they were scheduled to work, those days shall be counted for the purpose of calculating the 1 in 3 ratio.
 PTO may include vacation, holiday, sick leave and bereavement leave.
 A Saturday or Sunday worked at the overtime rate of pay shall not be counted when calculating the ratio.